hkniberg/egbert/README.md

 Then, in the console, type `hello echobot` and it should reply.

-# How to create bot that uses GPTd
+# How to create bot that uses GPT

 - Get an OpenAI API key at `https://platform.openai.com/account/api-keys` If you don't already have an OpenAI account you will need to create one.